dhis2/dhis2-rtl-bookmarklet/README.md

 If you prefer to not use the syles in this repo, and upload your own CSS fixes for RTL, then follow the steps below:

-1. Locally on your machine, create a file named style.css and add this CSS snippet to it
+1. Locally on your machine, create a file named `style.css` and add - as an example - this CSS snippet to it:

 ```css
 .formSection {